miroslav-matejovsky/dotnet-sso-probe/README.md

 Start keycloak using Podman or Docker using `podman compose up` or `docker compose up`.

 1. In Keycloak, create a new realm named `sso-probe`.
-2. Create a new client named `sso-dotnet-web-probe` with default settings.
-3. Set the Valid Redirect URIs to `http://localhost:5000/*`.
+2. On realm settings -> User Profile remove first name and last name required attributes.
+(This is optional but simplifies user creation.)
-4. Create test user in the `sso-probe` realm for example, username: `test`, password: `test`.
+3. Create test user in the `sso-probe` realm for example, username: `test`, password: `test`.

 ### Entra ID SAML Identity Provider